Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 - India-UK trade deal

-- Bihar Kokila Sharada Sinha
+- Bihar Kokila Sharada SInha

-- Cotton import deadline
+- Cotton import is extended till which date?

 - Senior Citizens Savings Scheme

-- CDSL promoter
+- CDSL is promoted by

-- Patola GI – which state
+- Patola GI is related to which state?

 Overall, the exam can be rated as moderate to difficult.